SteamDoge/assignment3/readme.md

 python server.py
 ```

+If you want to change the port, you should edit the *server.py* and *clients.py*

 The server will listen for incoming connections, process requests, and print a summary of the tuple space every 10 seconds.

 ## Running the Client